-Towering over 100 feet in height, the great Arethusa Falls are one of the most popular waterfalls in the White Mountains.
+Towering over 100 feet in height, the great Arethusa Falls is one of the most popular waterfalls in the White Mountains.
 Located in Crawford Notch, the trailhead is located off Rt 302 within easy reach of the other attractions along that scenic route.

 While you can just hike 1.2 miles up the Arethusa Falls Trail to see this great cascade, it’s also easy to do a more challenging loop hike that includes Frankenstein Cliff and the Frankenstein railroad trestle.
-A favorite location for winter ice climbers, there are several jaw dropping viewpoints on this 5.0 mile loop, but the going is rather steep and slippery in places, so not for the faint of heart.
+A favorite location for winter ice climbers, there are several jaw-dropping viewpoints on this 5.0-mile loop, but the going is rather steep and slippery in places, so not for the faint of heart.

 The hike starts at the huge parking lot on your right, just as you turn onto Arethusa Falls Road off Rt 302 in Crawford Notch.
 The trail starts at the kiosk on the far end of the lot across from the bathroom, with a sign indicating the Frankenstein Cliff Trail.
 Hike uphill through open woods until you come to an easy stream crossing with a sign pointing left for the falls (Arethusa Falls) and right for the cliff (Frankenstein Cliff).
 Proceed right, cross the stream, and continue along the rocky path until you reach the railroad trestle.